myles/mylesbraithwaite.com/source/_posts/article/2011-06-28-get-an-opml-file-of-all-your-public-twitter-lists.md

 tags: [twitter, feed, python, programming]
 ---

-I made this simple python script today to get an OPML file (to be imported into Google Reader) of all my Twitter lists.
+I made this simple python script today to get an OPML file so I can import all my Twitter lists.

 ```python
 #!/usr/bin/env python